Mrtasin/Tic_Tac_Toe_Game/README.md

-# THis is a Game and name is Tic Tac Toe
+# This is a Game and name is Tic Tac Toe